Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test8_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The informed clues are fairly direct, but the misinformed clue adds a layer of confusion.
-The fake clues are strong, making the player consider Dance seriously.
-Overall, a balanced difficulty.
+**Reasoning:** The clues provide a good level of challenge without being overly obscure or obvious.
+The informed clues are specific enough to hint at the answer, while the misinformed clues create some productive confusion, and the fake clues effectively point to the distractors.

 ---

 ## Overall Assessment

-**Overall Quality Score:** 3.7/5
+**Overall Quality Score:** 4.3/5

 **Pass/Fail:** ✅ PASS

 **Main Issues:**
 - Insufficient ambiguity in misinformed clues
+- Missing specificity in clues

 **Priority Actions:**
 1. Minor length adjustments